Fuladu: Population

 As its name suggests, the Fula form a majority of the population of Fuladu (about 55%).
 Most of the Fula in Fuladu are engaged in agriculture.
 They belong to the Fulbe Firdu group.

 Minority ethnicities in Fuladu included the Mande Mandinka, Yalunka and Jakhanke people groups, as well as Wolofs, Jola, Bainuk, Balanta, and Manjacks.

+Alpha and Musa Molo both promoted the Pulaar language and Fulbe culture, but were unable to impose it entirely.
+Culture and ethnicity were flexible and mixed in multi-ethnic Fuladu.
+Musa even appointed Mandinka chiefs as well as Fulbe.
+Still, the Mandinka population of the territory dropped precipitously as Alpha and Musa promoted Fula interests and sometimes hunted the Mandinka from territories they had formerly ruled.
+Upon Musa's exile, many people who had fled his harsh rule returned.

 Economy

 Cotton is cultivated and animal husbandry is practiced.
 Agriculture is very profitable in the region compared to other parts of Senegal, because it is one of the best watered parts of the country.
 The vegetation is very rich and a wide range of fruits and legumes are cultivated, as well as rice.